ml4ai/delphi/docs/dbn_json_spec.rst

   <variable_domain_type> ::= <string>

-The "domain" attribute of a <variable_spec> specifies what values the variable be assigned to.
-To start, we'll keep things simple and restrict ourselves to four types that can be specified as strings:
+The "domain" attribute of a ``<variable_spec>`` specifies what values the variable can be assigned to.
+To start, we will keep things simple and restrict ourselves to four types that can be specified as strings:

-* "real" (aka float data type)
+* "real" (i.e. a floating-point number)
 * "integer"
 * "boolean"
 * "string"